The First Spiritualists and Psychic Pioneers

 Arthur Conan Doyle was born in Edinburgh on 22 May 1859 to Mary and Charles Doyle, one of seven surviving children and spent his formative school years in Edinburgh.
 At the age of nine, he was sent to the Jesuits school in Hodder and from there to the Jesuits secondary school at Stonyhurst.
 Upon leaving school, wherein he had examined his religious beliefs, he became an agnostic.
 Arthur then studied medicine at Edinburgh University from 1876 to 1881.

 Arthur was to spend time as a ship’s doctor before he went into partnership with Dr. George Turnavine Budd in Plymouth, but this practice eventually broke up and Arthur moved to Southsea which is where he wrote his first Sherlock Holmes’ novel, A Study in Scarlet.

 In 1885 he married Louise Hawkins (‘Touie’) and it was in 1886 that he first became interested in psychic studies following meetings which he had attended in Southsea.
 Sadly, Touie contracted tuberculosis and died in 1906.
 Arthur did, however, remarry – a Miss Jean Leckie with whom he had been friendly for some years.

 Arthur was knighted in 1902 after returning from South Africa where he served in the war as a doctor.

-As with all investigators of Spiritualism and mediumship Sir Arthur had many critics and the case of the Cottingley Fairies and his involvement in it caused a furore at the time.
-Again, also in line with many psychic investigators, Sir Arthur had his own home circle and became a practising Spiritualist.
-The Spiritualists’ National Union honoured him by giving him the title Hon.
+As with all investigators of Spiritualism and mediumship, Sir Arthur had many critics and the case of the Cottingley Fairies and his involvement in it caused a furor at the time.
+Again, also in line with many psychic investigators, Sir Arthur had his own home circle and became a practicing Spiritualist.
+The Spiritualists’ National Union honored him by giving him the title Hon.
 President in Spirit.